juancarlovieri/tlx-dark-theme/README.md

 **Update 13/11/20**: Delta predictor has been added to the scoreboard so participants can predict their new rating. (just like CF predictor).
 <br>PS: If a dialog showing "A userscript wants to access a cross-origin resource." appears, click on "Always allow".

+**Update 30/12/20**: You can now view all problems in one page by pressing "view all problems" below every problem lists.
+However, this feature is still in beta mode so you will need to enable beta mode to activate this feature.
+To enable beta mode, click "enable beta" on the top right corner of the screen.

 ![demo-1](/img/demo-1.png)